syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 #### `dependencies`

 The `dependencies` describes everything required to fulfil the Promise.
-Kratix applies this content on all registered Workers.
+Kratix applies this content on all registered Destinations.
 For instance with the Jenkins Promise, the `dependencies` contains the Jenkins CRD, the Jenkins Operator, and the resources the Operator requires.